 Founder & CEO – Dr Jenine Beekhuyzen OAM

-The Techgirls tribe of young STEM leaders is committed to solving real-world problems with technology across urban, regional and rural Australia and New Zealand.
-Over the past 7 years, we have engaged more than 10 000 schoolgirls in hands-on STEM entrepreneurship and chaperoned more than 40 girls over 4 years to pitch their winning apps and ideas in Silicon Valley, USA.
+The Techgirls tribe of young stem leaders is committed to solving real-world problems with technology across urban, regional and rural Australia and New Zealand.
+Since 2014, we have engaged more than 10 000 schoolgirls in hands-on STEM entrepreneurship and chaperoned more than 40 girls over 4 years to pitch their winning apps and ideas in Silicon Valley, USA.

 2021 Techgirls Patron – Marie Johnson

 The Tech Girls Movement Foundation is very excited to introduce our Patron for 2021, Marie Johnson.
 Marie is a relentless advocate for women in STEM and a globally recognised tech entrepreneur who believes that innovation is sparked when we confront real challenges.